codeThatThinks/ianglen.me/_posts/2014-01-02-Flashing Turnigy Multistar ESCs with Simonk.md

 If everything goes as planned, connect to the next ESC and repeat.
 Any errors that occur are probably a result of the wiring connection to the ESC, so check everything and try it again.

-{% include image.html src='/content/flashing-turnigy-multistar-escs-with-simonk/setup.jpg' alt='Flashing' %}
+{% include image.html src='/content/flashing-escs-flashing.jpg' alt='Flashing' %}

 And that's about it.
 See, it's actually quite quick and easy.

+{% include ad.html %}